teamstudio/docs-export/docs/pdf.md

     or runtime costs to distribute and view generated sites.

 ## Database-level Configuration
 Export 4.5.0 adds the ability to tailor the values returned by @UserName, @UserRoles and @Environment for each database.
 To access the new configuration dialog, right-click on a database and select *Configure PDF...* from the context menu.
 The values entered into the dialog are saved into the *config* folder within the PDF output and will be re-used if you subsequently re-export the same database.

+Export 4.5.1 adds additional database-level configuration options to modify display settings.
+If the *Use Defaults* box is checked, the global settings from the configuration wizard will be used.
+If you uncheck this box, you can configure the *Display Mode* and *Expand all sections* settings for this database only.

 ## Viewing a PDF Site
 Once an archive has been exported to PDF, you can view the site by right-clicking on the database in the main window and selecting *View PDF* from the context menu.
 This will launch your default browser to the home page of the site.